-On Sunday afternoon the message came out on Twitter around lunchtime that the adrenalin driven Austrian Felix Baumgartner was going to have another go at breaking three world records.
-Several attempts were made earlier last week by the Red Bull Stratos team but they were thwarted due to risky weather conditions that would have put the attempted mission at risk.
+On 14 October 2012, the message came out on Twitter around lunchtime that the adrenalin driven Austrian Felix Baumgartner was going to have another go at breaking three world records.
+Several attempts were made previously by the Red Bull Stratos team but they were thwarted due to risky weather conditions that would have put the attempted mission at risk.

 He was attempting to break the world record for the highest free-fall, at the same time breaking the sound barrier and setting new heights for the highest balloon flight.

-One of the previous records had been set 65 years ago to the day by Chuck Yeager who first broke the sound barrier in a rocket powered aircraft.
+One of the previous records had been set 72 years ago by Chuck Yeager who first broke the sound barrier in a rocket powered aircraft.
 The record for the highest jump had been set at 31, 300m by Colonel Joe Kittinge in 1960 who would 52 years later be the voice and guide to Baumgartner in setting a new world record.